yochaigal/cairn/wip/2e/growth.md

 ### Example 2: Oxrable

 _After weeks of searching, Oxrable had finally cornered and defeated the serial murderer Tibor Heimshern.
-But instead of killing him, Ox used the Soul Extractor to pull the prone man's consciousness straight out of his body.
+But instead of killing him, Ox used the Spirit Siphon to pull the prone man's consciousness straight out of his body.
 Then to the surprise of everyone at the table, Ox proceeded to drink the man's spirit.
 The Warden called for a WIL save to overcome Tibor's powerful essence: a success!
 The Warden then asked the player to reroll Ox's Willpower attribute, saying he could keep the results if they were higher.
 And they were!
 However, the Warden also ruled that if at any point Ox had another enemy weak and at his mercy, a WIL save would be required to overcome the murderer's dormant tendencies within his psyche._

 ### Oxrable Commentary

 Through the dogged pursuit of his powerful enemy Ox demonstrated a distinct _pattern of behavior_.
-Drinking the spirit of Tibor represented a _clear risk_ to Ox, and even though the Soul Extractor was a known Relic, its ability to move souls between hosts was an obvious case of _interacting with an object not fully understood_.
+Drinking the spirit of Tibor represented a _clear risk_ to Ox, and even though the Spirit Siphon was a known Relic, its ability to move souls between hosts was an obvious case of _interacting with an object not fully understood_.

 ### Example 3: Aster